aliulu0/aliulu/README.md

 ## Hi I'm Ali Ulu!
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=I'm+Front+End+developer+%F0%9F%92%BB;I'm+React+Developer+%F0%9F%8C%90;I'm+React+Native+Developer+%F0%9F%93%B1;I'm+Junior+Full+Stack+Developer+)](https://git.io/typing-svg)

-I'm Ali and a self-tought mobil and back-end developer, interested in reading new movies and series, playing football and video game, My dream is to see new places and create new apps.
+I'm Ali, a self-taught frontend and mobile developer.
+I am improving myself and making applications on these fields day by day.
+I am interested in watching new movies and series, playing football and discovering new information.
+My dream is to see new places and create new applications.
-I am a Electric Technician (Graduate) student at Kütahya Dumlupınar University.

-You may find some projects on my repos, feel free to contribute or using them.
-Knowledge is power and sharing knowledge is the best thing for me.
+You can find some projects in my repositories, feel free to contribute or use.
+Knowledge is power and it is best for me to share knowledge.

 #### 🚀 Languages: